adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 Multiple generations live under one roof.
 Grandchildren keep grandparents entertained and active.
 Grandparents pass wisdom on in day to day life, not just in hour long visits while they lay in a hospital bed.
 Nursing care happens in the family home where elderly can remain in a place they know with people they love.

->Having volunteered in a nursing home since May, I found myself starting to hope that I never ended up here myself.
-I'd much rather spend my last months at home.
+>Nursing homes are designed for medical care, for the families, for society.
+But rarely are they designed with their elderly in mind.

 *Being Mortal* helped me realize that the vast majority of doctors don't know when to say "enough is enough".
 At some point, more medical treatment isn't worth it when the extra weeks of life you might get aren't a life worth living.

-I'm only 20, but long before I have to make these decisions for myself, I'll watch how my parents help my grandparents through these stages of life.
-Years after that, I'll help my parents do the same.
-And one day I hope my kids will be there for me.

 ##Other Readings
 I also finished reading *The Hobbit* by J.R.R.
-Tolkien and *You and Me Forever* by Francis and Lisa Chan.
+Tolkien and [*You and Me Forever*](http://www.youandmeforever.org/) by Francis and Lisa.
 Francis is one of my favourite authors of all time and his book on building a marriage with perspective of eternity is excellent.

 After recommendations from family and friends over multiple years, I'm finally reading *Good to Great* by Jim Collins.
 Just a couple chapters in and I'm already starting to see why this book can change how you think about building an high performing organization that lasts.